 Some important thing that you should know about the Tughlaqabad fort:-

 Attractions: Tomb of Ghiyath-al-Din inside the fort

-Visiting time: – Morning 8 AM To Evening at 6 PM.
+Visiting time: - Morning 8 AM To Evening 6 PM.

-Light and Sound Ein Tughlaqabad fort:- Between 5 PM to Pm In Both language (English or Hindi)
+Light and Sound timing in Tughlaqabad fort:- Between 5 PM to Pm In Both language (English of Hindi)